-Relevant legislation to facilitate the process is being introduced as required together with the specific functions and powers of various bodies that are being established.
-In the 2013/14 year arc21 continues to monitor the position closely and engage actively with the Department and Councils to ensure that there is a smooth transition of the Joint Committee from the current structure to the new structure.
+From the point of view of the Joint Committee it is important that the waste management services provided continue with a minimum of disruption.
+To this end, arc21 continues to monitor the position closely and engage actively with the Department and Councils to ensure that there is a smooth transition of the Joint Committee from the current structure to the new structure.

-The specific options for the delivery of waste management services in the future, including the potential for a waste management authority model being established, have yet to be determined and arc21 continues to monitor the position actively.
+The specific options for the delivery of long-term waste management services in the future, including the potential for a waste management authority model being established, have yet to be determined and arc21 continues to actively monitor the position.